Fun things to do in and around Stanislaus County

 Stanislaus County is close to a lot of fun and interesting places.
 One of those places happens to be Columbia State Historic Park.
 Columbia California was very active during the California Gold Rush of the 1850's.
 Several of the buildings from that era still stand in Columbia State Historic Park.

 The Gold Rush era business district has been preserved with shops, restaurants and two hotels.
 These are not just historic displays but actual working businesses.
-One of my favorite of course is Nelson's Columbia Candy Kitchen.
+One of my favorites of course is Nelson's Columbia Candy Kitchen.
 The candy kitchen has been the home of fine handmade candies in Columbia, California since the late 1800's.
 It has been owned by the Nelson family since the 1930's.

 Columbia State Historic Park is also home of the Fallon House Theater.
 After burning down a couple of times the theater was rebuilt of brick and reopened in 1860.
 The theater is still in use to this day.
 You currently can see a production of Cinderella at the Fallon House Theater.
 The Sierra Repertory Theater has been the resident theater company at the Fallon House Theater since June of 1997.

 While in Columbia State Historic Park you have the opportunity to ride a 100 year old stagecoach or pan for gold.
 The stagecoach runs through and around the park.
 It's a great way to see the park.
 At the end of the main street through town is where you can actually pan for real gold.
 Columbia yielded $87 million in gold at 1860's prices, but there just might be some left.

 If you are new to Stanislaus County or a life long resident an easy day trip up to Columbia State Historic Park is sure to be fun and even a bit educational.